midonet/midonet/docs/design-overview.md

 simulation result from the Simulation Controller, the DP is responsible for creating the corresponding wildcard flow.
-If the flow is being emitted from a single remote virtual port, this involves querying the Virtual-Physical Mapping for the location of the host responsible for that virtual port, and then building an appropriate tunnel port or using the existing one.
+If the flow is being emitted from a single remote virtual port, this involves querying the Virtual-Physical Mapping for the identity of the host responsible for that virtual port, and then adding flow actions to set the tunnel-id to encode that virtual port and to emit the packet from the tunnel corresponding to that remote host.
 If the flow is being emitted from a single local virtual port, the DP Controller recognizes this and uses the corresponding datapath port.
 Finally, if the flow is being emitted from a PortSet, the DP Controller queries the Virtual-Physical